maxencedbe/parking-optimization/README.md

 ## Repository structure
 - `scripts/` : Python scripts implementing the parking model and optimization algorithms.
-- `results/` : outputs from experiments (logs, plots, benchmarks).
-- `docs/` : reports and presentations related to the project.
+- `docs/` : presentations related to the project.

 ## Details of directories and scripts